pln-planning-tools/Starmap/User Guide.md

 example: 2023-02-01
 ```
-- If you are linking to an existing GitHub issue as a milestone, you must edit the issue to include an ETA
+- If you are linking to an existing GitHub issue as a milestone, you must edit the issue to include an ETA.